buhrmi/buhrmi/README.md

 This is buhrmi, I host [live coding sessions](https://twitch.tv/buhrmitv) on Twitch.

-Welcome to my GitHub.
+This is my GitHub profile.
 In here you can find lots of crap (the GitHub stars are misleading), but also some useful stuff.

 Here's a list of things I currently do or have done for a living: